EnzoTheBrown/Queupy/README.md

 ## Features

-- Simple initialization and setup
+- Simple initialization and setup (no need for additional services)
 - Efficient event queuing using PostgreSQL
-- Easy-to-use producer and consumer interfaces
+- Easy-to-use producer and consumer interfaces for event handling
-- Customizable logging for monitoring and debugging

 ## Installation